ayeganov/reachy_mini/docs/SDK/python-sdk.md

 In both cases, the channels and samplerate information can be reliably retrieved with `get_input/output_audio_samplerate()` and `get_input/output_channels()`.

 > **⚠️ Note:** `push_audio_sample()` is non-blocking, meaning it returns immediately while audio plays in the background.
 If you need to wait for playback completion, calculate the duration based on sample length and sample rate.

-## Media Backend Options

-Choose the appropriate media backend based on your Reachy Mini version and requirements:

-**Reachy Mini Lite:**
-- `media_backend="default"` - Uses OpenCV for camera and Sounddevice for audio (recommended for most users)
-- `media_backend="gstreamer"` - Uses GStreamer for both camera and audio ([installation required](gstreamer-installation.md))

-**Reachy Mini Wireless:**
-- **Local execution** (running on the robot with SSH): Automatically uses `"gstreamer"`
-- **Remote execution** (controlling from your computer): Automatically uses `"webrtc"`.
-With this backend, GStreamer runs locally on the Raspberry Pi, and streams both audio and video on the remote computer using WebRTC.

-> **💡 Tip:** For wireless setups, the backend is automatically selected based on whether you're running locally or remotely.
-No need to specify the `media_backend` value !

 ## Recording Moves
 You can record a motion by moving the robot (compliant mode) or sending commands, and save it for later replay.